marklogic-community/marklogic-unit-test/marklogic-junit5/examples/simple-ml-gradle/README.md

 ### Create a test class and run it

-You're now ready to start writing JUnit 5 tests using marklogic-junit.
+You're now ready to start writing JUnit 5 tests using marklogic-junit5.
 See the src/test/java/org/example directory in this project for several examples of tests that write and read documents, search them, and make assertions (including XPath expressions with custom namespace prefixes) on different aspects of documents.

 The key point here is that the tests in this project extend AbstractSpringMarkLogicTest.
 This class uses [Spring's test support](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html) to execute JUnit 5 tests with all of Spring's support for dependency and configuration management.
-This class depends on another class from marklogic-junit named SimpleTestConfig to create a DatabaseClient that connects to your test REST server.
+This class depends on another class from marklogic-junit5 named SimpleTestConfig to create a DatabaseClient that connects to your test REST server.
 SimpleTestConfig assumes the following properties can be found in gradle.properties and gradle-local.properties:

 - mlUsername